google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-media-updates.md

 Previously, Chrome used to block all `autoplay` with sound on Android without exception.
 This is no longer true.
-From now on, sites installed using the [improved Add to Home screen] flow are allowed to autoplay audio and video served from origins included in the [web app manifest's scope] without restrictions.
+From now on, sites installed using the [improved Add to Home screen] flow are allowed to autoplay audio and video served from origins included in the [web app manifest]'s scope without restrictions.

 <pre class="prettyprint lang-json">